TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Observations

 \subsubsection{MuSCAT3}

-MuSCAT3 \citep{narita2020muscat3} is another four-band imager with $g$, $r$, $i$ and $z_s$ filters, mounted on the 2-m Faulkes Telescope North (FTN) of Las Cumbres Observatory at the Haleakala observatory in Hawaii.
-The 2048$\times$2048 pixel CCDs, with pixel scale of 0$''$.266 pixel$^{-1}$, were manufactured by Teledyne Princeton Instruments.
+MuSCAT3 \citep{narita2020muscat3} is another four-band imager with $g$, $r$, $i$, and $z_s$ filters, mounted on the 2 m Faulkes Telescope North (FTN) of Las Cumbres Observatory at the Haleakala observatory in Hawaii.
+The 2048$\times$2048 pixel CCDs, with a pixel scale of 0$''$.266 pixel$^{-1}$, were manufactured by Teledyne Princeton Instruments.
 The field of view of MuSCAT3 is 9$'$.1$\times$9$'$.1.

-We observed three transits of TOI-1442 b on 2021 May 05, 2021 June 06 and 2021 June 17 UT with MuSCAT3.
-We discarded the $g$ band data from the first two observations, because of too high scatter.
-The exposure times were set to 240, 67, 30 and 29 s for the $g$, $r$, $i$ and $z_s$ bands, respectively.
-We extracted photometry with aperture radii of 2$''$.65, 7$''$.95 and 4$''$.68.
-The resulting photometric dispersion per exposure are 0.078$\%$ in $g$, 0.054-0.064$\%$ in $r$, 0.62-0.94$\%$ in $i$, and 0.39-0.68$\%$ in $z_s$.
+We observed three transits of TOI-1442 b on 2021 May 05, 2021 June 06, and 2021 June 17 UT with MuSCAT3.
+We discarded the $g$-band data from the first two observations because of too high scatter.
+The exposure times were set to 240, 67, 30, and 29 s for the $g$, $r$, $i$, and $z_s$ bands, respectively.
+We extracted photometry with aperture radii of 2$''$.65, 7$''$.95, and 4$''$.68 for the respective filters.
+The resulting photometric dispersion per exposure are 0.14$\%$ in $g$, 0.13-0.16$\%$ in $r$, 0.14-0.22$\%$ in $i$, and 0.14-0.21$\%$ in $z_s$.